PierrePaul/pierrepaul/content/blog/2022/dokku-docker-limits.md

 Let me rephrase some of it like this : `Values specified are dependent on the docker scheduler.`

-This scheduler can vary a bit from Operating system to another.
+This scheduler can vary a bit from Operating System to another.
 So this article will talk about the default docker scheduler on Ubuntu 18.04 LTS.

 You can set a good variety of [limits](https://dokku.com/docs/deployment/schedulers/docker-local/#supported-resource-management-properties):